Data Storage Guide for Java

 query.skip(20);

-You can implement pagination in your app by using skip
+You can implement pagination in your app by using skip together with limit:

 LCQuery<LCObject> query = new LCQuery<>("Todo");